-Updated 2026 NFL Draft order: Giants overtake Titans on pace to claim top selection after early window in Week 14
+Updated 2026 NFL Draft order: Giants, Raiders overtake Titans on pace to claim top selection after Week 14

 Dan Treacy

-Updated 2026 NFL Draft order: Giants overtake Titans on pace to claim top selection after early window in Week 14 image
+Updated 2026 NFL Draft order: Giants, Raiders overtake Titans on pace to claim top selection after Week 14 image

-Here's an updated look at the 2026 NFL Draft order in Week 14, led by the Giants after the early window.
+Here's an updated look at the 2026 NFL Draft order after Week 14, led by the Giants and Raiders.

 MORE WEEK 14 NFL: